Nutraceutical Therapy Seminar

 This program will allow pharmacists and healthcare providers with the unique opportunity to collaborate to produce patient-centred treatment regimens tailored to the individual.
 In attending the program, participants will leave with the confidence and knowledge required for effective and optimal nutraceutical medicine.

-A live event with case studies.
+A live event with case studies and competency assessments.

 - Develop a comprehensive understanding of epigenetic and methylation processes.

 - Evaluate scientific data and findings on the relation between aberrant methylation and common pathologies.

 - Recognise the important and necessary role of nutrients in methylation pathways.